 What boats in this size range often lack are features dedicated to fishing -- for example, lots of fishbox space and a generous tackle center, come to mind.
 Either or both are available on the Carolina Classic.
 Five quick-access tackle drawers are just one of many options for the space beneath seats just behind the helm (located where the captain can help with tackle).

-Other options here include cabinets built to hold clear plastic tackle storage trays, or insulated drink coolers aft with storage forward, or 43'' long insulated fishboxes (for a possible total of three large fishboxes aboard), or ordinary storage cabinets without drawers.
+here include cabinets built to hold clear plastic tackle storage trays, or insulated drink coolers aft with storage forward, or 43'' long insulated fishboxes (for a possible total of three large fishboxes aboard), or ordinary storage cabinets without drawers.

 At the Helm